swiftlang/swift-evolution/proposals/00xx-noescape-once.md

 parameters, `@noescape(once)` parameters must be called exactly once on any code path where the function returns.
 Specifically:

+* it **must** either be called or passed as a `@noescape(once)` parameter to another function on any code path that returns normally;
+* it **must not** be executed on any path that throws;
+* there is no requirement for paths that lead to a function that does not return;
-* passing it to another function that accepts a `@noescape(once)` closure of the same type is allowed and counts as executing it once;
+* passing it to another function that accepts a `@noescape(once)` closure of the same type is allowed and counts as executing it.
-* it is required to be executed on code paths that throw;
-* it is not required to be executed on a code path that calls a function that does not return.

 A `@noescape(once)` closure may only read from variables that were initialized before it was formed.
 For instance, in an example with two `@noescape(once)`